 Get Your Divorce Settled Peacefully with Marx, Altman & Johnson

 At Marx, Altman & Johnson, we are family attorneys that want you to be prepared for the divorce process.
 We are available to answer all of the questions you may have during this tumultuous time in your life.
-If you’re going through a divorce in Dallas and need help from a trusted divorce attorney, contact us to schedule your free consultation
+If you’re going through a divorce in Dallas, Fort Worth, or a nearby city and need help from a trusted divorce attorney, contact us to schedule your free consultation